RalphBacon/LGT8F328P-Arduino-Clone-Chip-ATMega328P/README.md

 Go to Tools, Board and scroll down until you see the next set of LGT8F boards, one of which will be 32MHz variant you just added.
 The original LGT8F328P board will now be described as (16MHz)
 <img src="images/ArduinoBoardSelection.JPG">

-Remember, in your sketch, always add in the #include for the <avr/power.h> as shown in the video.
+Remember, in your future sketches, always add in the #include for the <avr/power.h> as shown in the video.
 <img src="images/avrPowerLibraryEntry.JPG" width="50%">

 Finally, add in this statement before anything else in the setup().